maelyg/ONTViSc-hands-on-training/README.md

 | RdRp-R | Reverse | 5’-NCKCCANCCRCARAANARNGG-3’ |

-In this scenario, because the amplicon is very short, we recommend using the rattle-based clustering approach as the de novo assembly approach generally fail to recover products which are < 1000 bp.
+In this scenario, because the amplicon is very short, we recommend using the rattle-based clustering approach as the de novo assembly approach generally fails to recover products which are < 1000 bp.
 We also recommend using the --adapter_trimming option to make sure no residual adapters are present at the start and end of the sequences.

 ```
-nextflow run researchqut.ontvisc \
+nextflow run eresearchqut/ontvisc -resume profile singularity \
-            -resume \
-            -profile singularity \
                                   --adapter_trimming \
                                   --analysis_mode clustering \
                                   --rattle_clustering_options '--lower-length 30 --upper-length 120' \
                                   --blast_threads 8 \
                                   --blastn_db /path/to/host/fasta/file
 ```

 ## Example of amplicon data derived using 5' and 3' RACE
-For **sample MT483**, 5'and 3' RACE sequencing reactions were derived using a ligation method to amplify overalpping products which cover the full length of a novel genome identified using sRNASeq.
+For **sample MT483**, 5'and 3' RACE sequencing reactions were derived using a ligation method to amplify overlapping products which cover the full length of a novel genome identified using sRNASeq.
 The genome size is predicted to be ~7000 bp.
 Guided by the sequences recovered using sRNASeq, specific primers were used in each RACE which are ~5000 bp products.
+For this example, we are analysing the 5' and 3' RACE together, so you will place all the reads into a single folder.
-For this example, we want to run porechop_abi so it detects and removes the 5' and 3' RACE adapters so we select --adapter_trimming.
+You want to run porechop_abi so it detects and removes the 5' and 3' RACE adapters so we select --adapter_trimming.
 Using the --final_primer_check option, a final primer check will be performed after the de novo assembly step to check for the presence of any residual universal RACE primers at the end of the assembled contigs.
 You can either blast against NCBI or the predicted nucleotide sequence of the viral genome.

 ```
-nextflow run researchqut.ontvisc \
-             -resume \
-             -profile singularity \
+nextflow run eresearchqut/ontvisc -resume -profile singularity \
                                  --adapter_trimming \
                                  --analysis_mode denovo_assembly \
                                  --canu \
                                  --canu_options 'useGrid=false' \
                                  --canu_genome_size 0.01m \
                                  --final_primer_check \
                                  --blastn_db /work/hia_mt18005/databases/blastDB/20230606/nt
 ```

 Reads can also be directly mapped to the predicted amplicon sequence if it is known:
 ```
-nextflow run maelyg/ontvisc -resume -profile {singularity, docker} \
+nextflow run maelyg/ontvisc -resume -profile singularity \
                             --analysis_mode map2ref \
                             --reference /work/eresearch_bio/test_datasets/MT483_amplicon_RACE_new_chemistry_ligation/AobVX.fasta
 ```